 3. Dementia Is More Likely & Comes Sooner

 If you sit too much, your mind could look like that of someone with dementia.
 Sitting also increases your risk of cardiovascular disease, stroke, diabetes, high blood pressure, and high cholesterol, which play a part in the condition.
-Moving throughout the day is better than occasional exercise in decreasing the risk of all of these health issues.
+Moving throughout the day is better than the occasional exercise in decreasing the risk of all of these health issues.

 4. You Will Undo All That Exercise